applicationdesignframework/applicationdesignframework.github.io/examples/documentsapp/README.md

 #### Context

-We needed to design customer identity and access management solution.
+We need to design customer identity and access management solution.
 The solution should: 1/ allow each builder to test the component in their sandbox account 2/ support multiple pre-production and production environments 3/ enable sign in UI endpoint discovery without managing configuration files and making network calls to a service registry for clients in the same environment (account and Region).

 #### Decision